 The signing log is the audit trail of a signed document.
-The signing log provides a record of the signatures and approvals on the document.
-The signing log also provides information about authentication other than for in-person signatures.
+It provides a record of the signatures and approvals on the document, and information about authentication.

 - Document ID